suprajaarthi/JS-Basics/README.md

 EVENT HANDLER

-const variable = document.querySelector(".classname");
+- const variable = document.querySelector(".classname");

-window.getComputedStyle(variable);
+- window.getComputedStyle(variable);

-gives  the color, font family and everything in the tag / class
+- It gives  the color, font family and everything in the tag / class

 OBJECTS

-obj {prop:value}
+- obj {prop:value}
-obj has
+- obj has
 	- constructor
 	- prototype
-Assume the following scenario : every time the user signs into a page
+- Assume the following scenario :
+- every time the user signs into a page
 - he is assigned certain properties
 - props like fname,lname,..
 - note that username shd be unique